 - Stopping distance for motorcycles is nearly the same as for cars, but slippery pavement can make stopping quickly on only two wheels difficult.
 Again, allow for more following distance behind a motorcycle.

-- Motorcyclists often move position within a lane to be seen more easily and to minimize the impact of road debris, passing vehicles and wind.
-“Motorcyclists adjust lane positions for a purpose, not to be reckless or show off”
+- Motorcyclists often move positions within a lane to be seen more easily and to minimize the impact of road debris, passing vehicles, and wind.
+“Motorcyclists adjust lane positions for a purpose, not to be reckless or show off.”